 The proposed order for our next tranches is outlined in our Roadmap (which may be subject to change):

-The order is based on data, client and sector feedback.
-Resourcing needs and existing iwi relationships also determines the order.
+The order is based on data, client and sector feedback, resourcing needs and existing iwi relationships.
 We expect the first phase of services to take around two years to be introduced across the motu.
 This will be for people with a complex and high level of need.

 Engagement with iwi, with an emphasis on relationship building, will be a priority in each rohe, ahead of each tranche.